 Bicycling

-Overland Park has a long-term, comprehensive bicycle plan.
+Overland Park has a long-term, comprehensive bicycle plan, updated in 2016.

-This coordinated and strategic effort to develop a comfortable, safe, and accessible network of bicycle facilities throughout Overland Park by:
+This coordinated effort aims to create a safe, comfortable, and accessible network of bicycle facilities across Overland Park by:

 • Improving bicycle safety, access, and connectivity throughout the city.